osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/v1/configuration/pi-adapter-for-structured-data-files-data-selection-configuration.md

 1. Save the file as `ConfigureDataSelection.json`.

-1. Open a command line session.
-Change directory to the location of `ConfigureDataSelection.json`.
+1. Open a command line session and change the directory to the location of `ConfigureDataSelection.json`.

 1. Enter the following cURL command (which uses the `POST` method) to initialize the data selection configuration.